databonsai/databonsai/docs/ExtractTransformer.md

-# DecomposeTransformer
+# ExtractTransformer

-The `DecomposeTransformer` class extends the `BaseTransformer` class and overrides the `transform` method to decompose the input data into a list of dictionaries based on a provided output schema.
+The `ExtractTransformer` class extends the `BaseTransformer` class and overrides the `transform` method to extract a given schema from the input data into a list of dictionaries.
 It allows for transforming input data into a structured format according to a specified schema.

 ## Features